Kempes (Brazilian footballer): Career

 Born in Carpina, Pernambuco, Kempes moved to Rio de Janeiro at early age, and joined Canto do Rio at the age of 17 after impressing on a trial.
 He was promoted to the first team in 2001, and subsequently represented Nacional de Muriaé before joining Série A club Paraná in 2004.

 After being rarely used, Kempes moved to Espírito Santo and played for Estrela do Norte and Vitória, winning the 2006 Campeonato Capixaba with the latter.
 Spells at Sertãozinho and 15 de Novembro de Campo Bom followed before signing a contract with Ceará on 11 July 2007.

 In 2008 Kempes joined Caxias, and after being the club's top goalscorer in the year's Campeonato Gaúcho, signed for Ipatinga on loan; at the latter he scored his first top tier goal, in a 2–1 home win against Fluminense on 10 August.
 On 11 January 2009, he was presented at Criciúma.

 On 4 June 2009, Kempes was transferred to Portuguesa, who bought 70% of his federative rights.
 He failed to impress during his spell at Lusa, and subsequently served loan spells at Novo Hamburgo, Ceará, América Mineiro and Cerezo Osaka before joining JEF United Chiba permanently on 1 February 2013.

 Kempes returned to Brazil on 2 March 2015, signing for Joinville.
 On 16 December 2015, he joined state rivals Chapecoense.

-Death
+Personal life and death

 Kempes was one of the 71 fatal victims from LaMia Airlines Flight 2933 crash, on 28 November 2016.
 The aircraft was taking the Chapecoense team to Medellin where they would play the first match of finals of 2016 Copa Sudamericana.

+His son, João Gabriel Kempes, also pursued a career as a player, being in the youth ranks of SC Internacional.